zmike/zmike.github.io/_posts/2023-02-08-separable.md

 But shaders are only half the equation, which means entirely novel and fascinating code has to be written to create `VkDescriptorLayout` objects, and `VkDescriptorSet` objects, and of course there's `VkDescriptorPool`, not to mention `VkDescriptorUpdateTemplate`...

 The blog post might go on infinitely if I actually did all that, so instead I've turned to our lord and savior, [VK_EXT_descriptor_buffer](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_descriptor_buffer.html).
 This allows me to reuse most of the existing descriptor buffer code for creating layouts, and then I can just write my descriptor data to an arbitrary bound buffer rather than create new pools/sets/templates.

+## The Tricky Part
+As an executive user of descriptors, nothing there poses the slightest challenge.
+The hard part of SSO handling is the actual pipeline management.
+Because